SAVE UP TO 25% ON SELECT ANTARCTIC & ARCTIC VOYAGES

 Accommodation: Fosshotel Reykjavik Hotel (or similar)

-This morning, please ensure your cabin luggage is fitted with cabin tags clearly labelled with your name and cabin number.
-Your luggage will be collected from your hotel and transferred directly to the port for clearance and delivered to your cabin ahead of your arrival on board.
+This morning, please ensure your stateroom luggage is fitted with tags clearly labelled with your name and stateroom number.
+Your luggage will be collected from your hotel and transferred directly to the port for clearance and delivered to your stateroom ahead of your arrival on board.
 Please keep any valuables or personal items with you throughout the day.

 Breakfast and check-out.
 Join our guided Golden Circle and Geothermal Energy tour.
 With 85% of its electricity sourced from renewable sources, Iceland sets an outstanding example when it comes to sustainable energy.